What is the university doing to keep my accommodation safe?

 - Not to have overnight visitors*

 - Only use the lift one at a time

-*to be reviewed after the first term.
+*to be reviewed regularly.

 Please make yourself aware of national and local restrictions via the Government website.

 What happens if I have to self-isolate in my halls?